loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/chunking_in_hdf5.md

 ## Additional Resources

-The slide set “HDF5 Advanced Topics: Chunking in HDF5” (PDF), a tutorial from HDF and HDF-EOS Workshop XIII (2009) provides additional HDF5 chunking use cases and examples.
+The slide set [HDF5 Advanced Topics: Chunking in HDF5 (PDF)](Chunking_Tutorial_EOS13_2009.pdf), a tutorial from HDF and HDF-EOS Workshop XIII (2009) provides additional HDF5 chunking use cases and examples.

-The page HDF5 Examples lists many code examples that are regularly tested with the HDF5 library.
+The page [HDF5 Examples](https://docs.hdfgroup.org/hdf5/develop/_h_d_f5_examples.html) lists many code examples that are regularly tested with the HDF5 library.
 Several illustrate the use of chunking in HDF5, particularly “Read/Write Chunked Dataset” and any examples demonstrating filters.

 “Dataset Chunking Issues” provides additional information regarding chunking that has not yet been incorporated into this document.